dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

-Compare the number of ground states (solutions for which the value of the BQM is zero, meaning no constraint is violated) found by the quantum computer when using a minor-embedding for problems of increasing size versus the clique embedding.
+Compare the number of ground states (solutions for which the value of the BQM is zero, meaning no constraint is violated) found by the quantum computer when minor-embedding each of a sequence of problems of increasing size versus using a clique embedding.

 The code below can take minutes to run.
 Uncommenting the print statements lets you view the execution's progress.